deepakdogus/Hero_Traveler/README.md

   - `shared`: code that can be shared by all frontend applications in the above list, including mobile
   - `sharedWeb`: code shared between `web` and `cms-web`

-### Node and NPM
+### Node and npm

-The first step is to install necessary global packages and install/link all projects modules.
-We have mostly automated this processs, however we are also hosting several dependencies on our own private npm server, located at https://npm.abeck.io.
+The first step is to install necessary global packages and install/link all project modules.
+We have mostly automated this processs, however we are also hosting several dependencies on our own npm server (located at [https://npm.abeck.io](https://npm.abeck.io)), which involves some configuration:

 1. Create a user with `npm adduser --registry https://npm.abeck.io`

     _Note: the idea from earlier team was to make this private, but it is currently effectively public, any credentials you use will work_

-2. [Install `n` node version manager](https://github.com/tj/n#installation) if you don't have it alread
+2. [Install `n` node version manager](https://github.com/tj/n#installation) if you don't have it already

 3. Run the below commands to install dependencies across all the different apps in `packages/` via [lerna](https://github.com/lerna/lerna/tree/master/commands/bootstrap#usage)

     ```bash
     n 7.7.2